dots-env/dots-env/README.md

 ### Using custom **local** env file

-To use a local env file, just create it with `.local` on the end of filename, and pass the parameter `--local` or just `-l`
+To use a local env file, just create it with `.local` on the end of filename, and pass the argument `--local` or just `-l`

 ```sh
 dots-env -c 'node index.js' -l # use .env.development.local